 In order to assure professional appearance during clinical experience, the CSUSB Nursing Program has adopted a required standard uniform for male and female students.
 Students will be given specific information at Orientation regarding ordering uniforms.
 When choosing size, remember that students will be carrying many items in pockets during clinical, so it is best to have uniforms fit loosely rather than snug.
-For warmth/comfort, students may wear a blue or white long sleeve under scrub.
+For warmth/comfort, students may wear a blue, black, or white long sleeve under scrub.
+Use of sweatshirts/jackets are prohibited in clinical.